TingXuanLi0517/TingXuanLi0517/README.md

 - 👋 Hi, I’m Ting-Xuan Li
-- 👀 I’m interested in physics, especially in astrophysics and theoretical physics
+- 👀 I’m interested in physics, especially in astrophysics and theoretical physics.
-- 🌱 I’m currently learning programming
+- 🌱 I’m currently learning programming.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...